-Non-qualified withdrawals (unrelated to education) are subject to federal and state income tax plus a 10 percent penalty tax, similar to taking money out early from an IRA account or 401(k) plan.
+Non-qualified withdrawals (those unrelated to education) are subject to federal and state income tax plus a 10 percent penalty tax, similar to taking money out early from an IRA account or 401(k) plan.

 Why you should sign-up Putting money, any amount, into a 529 Plan, means there is some money you are designating specifically for your child’s college education and it has potential to grow tax-free.
 Even if your teen is getting ready to head off to college in the fall, putting even a small amount of money aside now will help, making you eligible for those state income tax credits which can provide more money for college next year.

-College-related expenses Funds from a 529 Plan can be used to pay for tuition, fees, room and board, books, supplies and equipment (not including a computer, though Congress is considering making this a qualified expense).
+College-related expenses Funds from a 529 Plan can be used to pay for tuition, fees, room and board, books, supplies and equipment such as a computer (purchased while your student is in college and used for schoolwork).
 These costs can be for a public or private college, in or out of state.

 FAFSA and a 529 Some parents worry about whether the money in a 529 Plan will affect their child’s eligibility for federal tuition assistance.
 It will be included as part of the parent’s untaxed income, but not the student’s, impacting your EFC less.

 The lesser-known prepaid plans Everyone I know who’s participated in a 529 program chose the savings plan.
 But some states offer a prepaid tuition option.
 Essentially, your contributions will be used to purchase units or certificates for tuition at an in-state public college at the same price as when you opened the account, no matter when your child starts college or how high the cost of attendance rises.